Traffic Flow Optimisation for Lifelong Multi-Agent Path Finding: Abstract

 Multi-Agent Path Finding (MAPF) is a fundamental problem in robotics that asks us to compute collision-free paths for a team of agents, all moving across a shared map.
 Although many works appear on this topic, all current algorithms struggle as the number of agents grows.
 The principal reason is that existing approaches typically plan free-flow optimal paths, which creates congestion.
-To tackle this issue we propose a new approach for MAPF where agents are guided to their destination by following congestion-avoiding paths.
-We evaluate the idea in two large-scale settings: one-shot MAPF, where each agent has a single destination, and lifelong MAPF, where agents are continuously assigned new tasks.
-For one-shot MAPF we show that our approach substantially improves solution quality.
-For Lifelong MAPF we report large improvements in overall throughput.
+To tackle this issue, we propose a new approach for MAPF where agents are guided to their destination by following congestion-avoiding paths.
+We evaluate the idea in two large-scale settings: one-shot MAPF, where each agent has a single destination, and lifelong MAPF, where agents are continuously assigned new destinations.
+Empirically, we report large improvements in solution quality for one-short MAPF and in overall throughput for lifelong MAPF.